Flexible Work Arrangements and ADA

 - Flexible Work Arrangement form must be completed and signed by the team member, their immediate supervisor, and their secondary supervisor.

-- HSC Campus HR will verify that the UNT World Learning FWA training has been completed and will retain the form.
+- HSC Campus HR will verify that the Learn HSC training has been completed and will retain the form.

-- Supervisors and team members must complete the UNT World Learning training on FWA’s, regardless if completed previously.
+- Supervisors and team members must complete the Learn HSC training on FWA’s, regardless if completed previously.

 - If you are a supervisor with a team member that requests an FWA and you will also request an FWA for yourself, you must complete both the Employee and the Supervisor training.